Collaboration is Tricky

 Since then, we’ve continued to explore ways to get people across the organization engaged and connected in the flow of ideas.
 These are a couple of the systematic approaches I’ve seen emerge.

-For long-term product planning, we carry out stakeholder interviews with different groups.
+As part of long-term product planning, we carry out stakeholder interviews with different groups.
 Insights around the current and future state of our product are captured from our marketing, services, sales, engineering, product management, and product design teams.
 These perspectives are then synthesized by the product management team.
 Themes emerge for us to discuss and plan against with the broader group.
 Whilst this approach is less frequent than the day-to-day collaboration we see in project-based teams, it does provide a repeatable process for the company to connect and align on long-term plans.

 I‘ve also been involved in an effort to capture, track, and take action on usability feedback that can improve our product.
 This project has brought together our product design, engineering, and support teams together.
 Central to this has been designing a system where usability observations from employees and feedback from customers are submitted by various inputs to our product management tool.
 This feedback is then reviewed and prioritized in cross-functional sessions where decisions are logged before we commit to developing solutions.
 A combination of leveraging existing data and establishing new collaborative workflows have enabled us to connect teams across departments and locations.